amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-This function finds the first element with given value.
+This function finds the first element with the given value.

 > The runtime for searching an element in a linked list is *O(n)*

 ## Singly Linked Lists time complexity

-Singly Linked List time complexity per function is as follows
+Singly Linked List time complexity per function is as follows.

 Operation | Runtime | Comment
 -|-|-